-Goal 1 - Increase Enrollment, Learning, Skill Attainment, and Completion in the Non-Transfer Ecosystem
+GOAL 1 - Increase Enrollment, Learning, Skill Attainment, and Completion in the Non-Transfer Ecosystem

-Goal 2 - Increase Student Transfer and Access to Bachelor's Degree Attainment in the South Bay
+GOAL 2 - Increase Student Transfer and Access to Bachelor's Degree Attainment in the South Bay

-Goal 3 - Expand Equitable Student Achievement and Access through Support for Contextualized Teaching Interventions and Academic and Student Services Program Development and Expansion
+GOAL 3 - Expand Equitable Student Achievement and Access through Support for Contextualized Teaching Interventions and Academic and Student Services Program Development and Expansion

-Goal 4 - Be Responsible to Changes in Student/Population Demographics
+GOAL 4 - Be Responsive to Changes in Student/Population Demographics

-Goal 5 - Bolster the District's Infrastructure
+GOAL 5 - Bolster the District's Infrastructure

-The chart below details (a) the specific, measurable objectives for each goal, (b) their performance measure, (c) the institution-set standards to which each supports, and (d) the Governing Board, Superintendent/President, Vision for Success, and Governor Roadmap's goals to which they relate.
+The chart on the following page details (a) the specific, measurable objectives for each goal, (b) their performance measure, (c) the institution-set standards to which each supports, and (d) the Governing Board, Superintendent/ President, Vision for Success, and Governor Roadmap's goals to which they relate.
 The planned activities for each goal will be developed in 2024 in the College's Strategic Vision Plan.